4. Commonly Used Classes in the Java

 public static void main(String[] args){

-// multiple occurrences of the pattern in the instance
+// several occurrences of the model in the copy

-// search for occurrences of the pattern in the string
+// search for model occurrences in the copy

 while(matcher2.find()){